SPEED MENU - Click on subject to get there quickly

 Individuals are permitted to park in non-wheelchair designated and non-metered spaces, (except those for University vehicles) in lot of choice, except Lot C (metered lot behind Rendleman Hall), at no additional charge.
 Rendleman and Morris University Center student employees may park in Lot B.

-If you are interested in forming a carpool, the first step is to get a group (2 individuals or more) together and register with Ridefinders (http://www.ridefinders.org), a division of Madison County Transit.
+If you are interested in forming a carpool, the first step is to get a group (2 or more individuals/2 or more vehicles) together and register with Ridefinders (http://www.ridefinders.org), a division of Madison County Transit.
 After your carpool is approved by that agency, your group must come to Parking Service beginning July 1, 2015, but before August 1, 2015, to obtain a hangtag.
 One hangtag will be issued per carpool.
 Each member will be required to purchase a green permit at half price for up close parking in the green lots.
 One person would be required to serve as the "lead" person.
 That individual would also be responsible for any tickets issued to the carpool permit.
 Carpool members may purchase temporary permits on days when they need to drive themselves.
 Should someone leave the carpool or the carpool dissolves, individuals would be required to pay the difference between whatever permit they are requesting and the amount paid for the carpool permit.

 If a student needs a replacement permit, he or she may complete a form in Parking Services stating that the permit has been lost.
 If the permit was stolen, a police report must be filed with University Police.
 In either case, the replacement would cost $20.
 Anything less, the individual would pay full price.
 Only one replacement permit will be issued per year for $20.
 Additional permits will be at full permit value.